 The Business Factory-San Angelo’s Small Business Incubator

-Originally started in 2003, the Business Factory has housed and supported many small businesses in San Angelo.
-Many of these businesses have survived and beat the odds by still being in business.
-According to the U.S. Small Business Administration in 2012, only a half of small businesses survive 5 years from startup.
-However, the National Business Incubator Association has stated that from their 2010 data, 87 percent of all firms that have graduated from their incubators are still in business.
+Originally started in 2003 with the City of San Angelo Development Corporation’s (COSADC) support, the Business Factory has housed and supported many small businesses in San Angelo.
+Many of these local businesses have survived and are beating the odds by still being in business.
+According to the U.S. Small Business Administration in 2012, only half of the small businesses survive five years from startup.
+However, the National Business Incubator Association stated from their 2010 data that 87 percent of all firms that graduated from their incubators are still in business.
 They also state this is especially true when there is technical business assistance available to incubator clients.
-With San Angelo’s incubator, the Business Factory, the technical business advice is located under the same roof.
-The ASU Small Business Development Center (SBDC) is located in the Business Resource Center and regularly provides technical business advice and training and resource connections to incubator clients as well as hundreds of other small business clients in the Concho Valley.
-In fact, most of the incubator clients are referred to the Business Factory from the SBDC.
+With San Angelo’s Business Factory, the technical business advice is located under the same roof in the Business Resource Center (BRC) through the ASU Small Business Development Center (SBDC).
+The SBDC is located in the BRC and regularly provides technical business advice and training, and resource connections to incubator clients.

-In all, small business incubators are supportive environments in the startup phase for small business in the startup phase.
+In all, small business incubators are supportive environments for small businesses in the startup phase.
 They provide administrative services and technical support under one roof and for a set price based on the leased square footage.
 Rent is ramped upwards over a 3-4 year period to allow the incubator client to become financially stable.
-At the end of the period the client will graduate, and have paid market rates for the last year of their lease.
+At the end of the period, the client will graduate and have paid market rates for the last year of their lease.

 “Business Tips” was written by Dave Erickson, Director and Certified Business Advisor, of Angelo State University’s Small Business Development Center.
 For more information on the topic of this article or the services of the ASU · SBDC, contact him at David.Erickson@angelo.edu.